Español English

 They are deciduous shrubs with flexible branches that reach 4 meters (13.12 feet) in height.
 The leaves are opposite, dark green in color and with a toothed or entire margin.
 The showy, scented white flowers appear in bunches.
 They bloom in late spring and early summer.

-They are used to form informal hedges, in bushy groups and as isolated specimens.
+Mock Orange is used to form informal hedges, in bushy groups and as isolated specimens.

-They do well in normal garden soil with a little compost or manure.
+English dogwood does well in normal garden soil with a little compost or manure.

 Water regularly, waiting until the substrate has almost dried; water once a week increasing watering in summer.